teryaew/img2sto/README.md

 # img2sto

-Image To Storage proxy with resizing on-the-fly.
+Image To Storage proxy for uploading/downloading images to/from Minio storage with resizing on-the-fly.

 ---